|

 Maya or Mayan Language?
 Yucatec Maya or Maya?

 The native speakers of Yucatec Maya call their language Maya.
-Maya is the correct proper name of the language.

 |